Axis of Resistance: Ba'athist Syria (1979–2024)

-According to Jubin Goodarzi, an assistant professor and researcher at Webster University, the Iranian–Syrian alliance that was formed in 1979 is of great importance to the emergence and continuity of the axis of resistance.
+According to Jubin Goodarzi, an assistant professor and researcher at Webster University, the Iranian–Ba'athist Syrian alliance that was formed in 1979 is of great importance to the emergence and continuity of the axis of resistance.
 Both countries are in key locations of the Middle East, and they have been affecting Middle Eastern politics during the past three decades.
 Also, the alliance is considered to be an enduring one, lasting 34 years "in spite of the many challenges that it has faced and periodic strains in the relationship".